How To Pay A Vietnamese Supplier And Not Get Scammed // PayPal, T/T Wire, Veem, Wise In Vietnam

 Western Union For Paying Vietnamese Suppliers

 Western Union is unreliable for large payments, and you are not protected if the factory scams you.
 Also, they do not convert currencies.
-The typical fee ranges from 7-12%, depending on the amount.
+The typical fee ranges from 7% to 12%, depending on the amount.
 Note: This is a favorite method among scammers and fraudsters.

 The upside of using Western Union is that the funds are made available immediately for the supplier to collect, expediting the production.
-However, the lack of protection is why you should only send Western Union to suppliers who have made deliveries for you.
+However, the lack of protection is why you should only send Western Union to suppliers who have made deliveries on your behalf.

-Warning: Never send Western Union for small samples because the transactions are irreversible, and the factory might scam you.
+Warning: Never use Western Union for small sample transactions, as the transactions are irreversible and the factory may scam you.
 Another downside to using Western Union is that there are daily sending limits.
 Depending on the country, most users can send a maximum of $2500-5000 daily.
-You may have to make multiple cash payments to pay off a supplier.
+You may need to make multiple cash payments to settle a supplier's account.

 MoneyGram For Paying Vietnamese Suppliers

-MoneyGram is the main cash-sending alternative to Western Union.
+MoneyGram is a primary alternative to Western Union for sending cash.
 MoneyGram is nearly identical to Western Union, and the funds are made available immediately as soon as they’re sent out.
 All the supplier needs is the transaction ID to collect the cash payment.
-MoneyGram partners all over Vietnam make it easy to collect their money.
+MoneyGram partners throughout Vietnam make it easy to collect your money.

 The downside is the high fees.
-MoneyGram charges an average of 7-10% fees – this may be lower or higher, depending on the transaction amount.
+MoneyGram charges an average of 7-10% fees, which may be lower or higher, depending on the transaction amount.
 In that regard, it’s similar to Western Union.
 Avoid using MoneyGram for large orders unless you have a personal relationship with the supplier and know they will not scam you.
-MoneyGram also has daily sending limits of $900/day and $3000/month per sender.
+MoneyGram also has daily sending limits of $900 per day and $ 3,000 per month per sender.
 In this regard, it is more limited than Western Union.

 T/T Wire Transfer For Vietnamese Suppliers

-T/T, short for Telegraphic transfer and often called Telex, is the most commonly requested payment form.
+T/T, short for Telegraphic Transfer and often referred to as Telex, is the most commonly requested payment method.
 However, there is no buyer protection because it’s a bank-to-bank transfer.
 This method is prevalent in China, where most manufacturers demand it.
-We only recommend this method when paying trusted clients you’ve worked with before – similar to sending cash via WU.
+We only recommend this method when paying trusted clients you’ve worked with before, similar to sending cash via Western Union (WU).
 This method usually takes 3-5 business days for the funds to clear in the supplier’s bank account.

 Bank-To-Bank Transfers // Wire Transfers

 Bank Transfers are not a good option because you pay excessive fees, and the buyer isn’t protected.
-Besides, this may take several days, and you can only transfer to certain banks (for instance, Wells Fargo can only transfer to the Agricultural Bank).
+Additionally, this process may take several days, and transfers are only available to certain banks (for example, Wells Fargo can only transfer to the Agricultural Bank).

 OK (But Not Recommended) Methods For Paying Suppliers in Vietnam